simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R3 levels were observed over the past 24 hours.
+The largest was at May 27 2024 0708 UTC.

-Radio Blackout Forecast for May 27-May 29 2024
+Radio Blackout Forecast for May 28-May 30 2024

-              May 27        May 28        May 29
+              May 28        May 29        May 30
-R1-R2           40%           40%           40%
+R1-R2           55%           60%           60%
-R3 or greater    5%            5%            5%
+R3 or greater   25%           30%           30%

-Rationale: No R1 (Minor) or greater radio blackouts are expected.
-No significant active region flare activity is forecast.
+Rationale: Occasional R1/R2 (Minor-Moderate) Radio Blackouts are likely with a chance for isolated R3 (Strong) Radio Blackouts through 30 May.

 ```